What is Google Possum Update?

 Google Possum Update Examples

 A chiropractor in a medical office building shares the address with a physical therapist.
 Both target “back pain treatment near me.”
 After Possum, only the chiropractor appears in the local pack for that query because they have more reviews and a more specific GBP category.
-The physical therapist’s listing isn’t penalized — it’s just filtered for overlapping queries.
+The physical therapist’s listing isn’t penalized.
+It’s just filtered for overlapping queries.

 A dentist 5 miles from downtown notices their local pack rankings vary wildly.
 From their office location: position #1.
 From the city center: not appearing.
 Geo-grid tracking reveals they dominate a 4-mile radius around their office but are invisible beyond that.
 Targeted content for neighborhoods on the edge of their visibility helps expand their local footprint.